 Your hearing instrument is designed to comply with the most stringent Standards of International Electromagnetic Compatibility.
-However not all cell phones are hearing instrument compatible.
-The varying degree of disturbance can be due to the nature of your particular cell phone.
+However not all mobile phones are hearing instrument compatible.
+The varying degree of disturbance can be due to the nature of your particular mobile phone.

-If you find it difficult to obtain a good result while using your cell phone, ask your Hearing Care Professional for more information regarding the Oticon ConnectLine system and other available accessories.
+If you find it difficult to obtain a good result while using your mobile telephone, ask your Hearing Care Professional for more information regarding the Oticon ConnectLine system and other available accessories.